Revelations of the Dark Mother: Summary

 Revelations of the Dark Mother is an epic poem based on the tabletop role-playing game Vampire: The Masquerade and the World of Darkness series, providing background information on the character Lilith.
 It is written in the style of the earlier publication The Book of Nod (1993), and is Lilith's counterpoint to The Book of Nod's story of the biblical first murderer Caine, who in the fiction of Vampire: The Masquerade is re-imagined as cursed with vampirism and as the progenitor of all vampires.
 Like The Book of Nod, it has a "vampire scholar" framing device; makes heavy use of illustration; and has the same verse structure.
-The cover art, too, mirrors The Book of Nod's, featuring a silver pictogram on a black background symbolizing a progenitor – Lilith – surrounded by its offspring.
+The cover art, too, mirrors The Book of Nod's, featuring a silver pictogram on a black background symbolizing a progenitor – Lilith – surrounded by her offspring.

 The book, which presents itself as a heretical document existing within the Vampire: The Masquerade fiction, written and compiled by the vampire scholar Rachel Dolium, begins with a foreword by Dolium, describing her research for the book; Lilith and her lessons of growing through pain; and the Bahari cultists who follow Lilith.
 Following this are three chapters: